SethMMorton/input_reader/docs/source/InputReader.rst

 .. testoutput::

-    ...One and only one of centimeters, milimeters, meters, or kilometers must be included.
+    ...One and only one of 'centimeters', 'kilometers', 'meters', or 'millimeters' must be included.

 .. hint::